Pascal-Institute/kokonut/README.md

 - Full Nodes expose `POST /stakeLock`, which appends a `STAKE_LOCK` block containing an on-chain transfer from your validator address to the stakeVault.
 - Light Node "Start Staking" will automatically call `POST /stakeLock` (if needed) before starting validation.
+- **Stop Staking**: When you stop validation, a `POST /stopValidating` call creates an `UNSTAKE` block that returns your deposit from stakeVault to your validator address.

+**Chain Integrity**: All blocks maintain strict timestamp consistency between blocks and their embedded transactions, ensuring hash validation integrity across the network.

 **Note**: In the current model, validator stake and rewards are derived from the blockchain history (the chain is the source of truth).